-Sight-threatening signs include macular edema, retinal or optic disc new vessels, and vitreous hemorrhage.
+Sight-threatening signs of diabetic retinopathy include macular edema, retinal or optic disc new vessels, and vitreous hemorrhage.

 Main measures to prevent visual loss include improvement in glycemic, lipid, and hypertensive control, and the identification of sight-threatening disease before visual loss occurs.

 Diabetic retinopathy is the retinal consequence of chronic progressive diabetic microvascular leakage and occlusion.
 It eventually occurs to some degree in all patients with diabetes mellitus.
 There are two types: nonproliferative and proliferative.
 Nonproliferative diabetic retinopathy (NPDR) is the early stage of the disease and is less severe.
 Blood vessels in the eye may leak fluid into the retina, which leads to blurred vision.
 Proliferative diabetic retinopathy (PDR) is the more advanced form of the disease.
 New blood vessels start to grow in the eye (neovascularization), which are fragile and can hemorrhage.
 This may cause vision loss and scarring of the retina.